1984 Horatio Alger Award Winner

 Mitchell graduated first in his class with a degree in petroleum engineering.
 He accepted a job with Amoco in Louisiana, but was called to active duty with the Army Corps of Engineers one month before Pearl Harbor.
 Four years later, after his honorable discharge, Mitchell became a consultant with several backers paying $50 a month to invest in his company.
 He was acting on advice he had received from a college professor who told all petroleum engineering students to strike out on their own at some point.
 Eventually, his company met with great success and was one of the largest oil and gas producers in the nation, as well as one of the largest real estate developers in the Houston-Galveston region.
 He employed 3,000 people and drilled more than 150 wells a day.
 In 1992, Inc. magazine named him Master Entrepreneur of the Year.

 In the 1960s, Mitchell's development corporation created the Woodlands, an area 27 miles north of Houston that provides residences for 150,000 people and an employment base for 80,000.
 It was named the best project in the world by Prix d'Excellence Award.
-Mitchell says, "If you want to create something, you have to have a vision."
+Mitchell said, "If you want to create something, you have to have a vision."

 Today, Mitchell's GPM, Inc. has incorporated $100 million into the historic Stand Seaport area on Galveston Island.
 His vision there has created a vibrant neighborhood of museums, offices, apartments, shops, hotels, and restaurants.
-Looking at the challenges youth face today, Mitchell says, "There's a lot more competition today, but the avenues are still there."* Deceased
+Looking at the challenges youth face today, Mitchell said, "There's a lot more competition today, but the avenues are still there."* Deceased